 Good To Know

-Kampala the capital city, is bustling and cramped with motorists and street hawkers.
+Entebbe offers a serene atmosphere.
+It is on the bank of Lake Victoria.
+The air is clean and unpolluted.
+Kampala, the capital city, is bustling and cramped with motorists and street hawkers.
 Kampala is considered to be the most populated city in Uganda.

-United Nations has its base set in Entebbe for many years, for the ongoing missions in the Congo DR, Sudan, including Darfur and Burundi, has now been elevated into the global body’s main operational peacekeeping base in this part of Africa.
+The United Nations has its base set in Entebbe for many years, for the ongoing missions in the Congo DR, Sudan, including Darfur and Burundi, has now been elevated into the global body’s main operational peacekeeping base in this part of Africa.